An Outlook with Dr. Barry Davidson

 The last stage, known as wholeness, is where forgiveness is said to occur.
 Although regression could take place to the prior stages if one is unable to move past each stage successfully, once the final stage is reached, one is capable of forgiving others easier after they have processed through all stages.

 In conclusion, while the perpetrator might retaliate, become self-destructive, or respond with remorse, the latter is a most favorable retort to having been forgiven.
 It also aids in moving in the right direction for improving a relationship and dealing with the situation in a respectful manner with no ill-will against the parties involved.
-All in all, forgiveness is the best way to cope and deal with hurt caused by violence in Jamaica and would be the first step for persons to be open about their feelings and resolve any conflict which may arise.
+All in all, forgiveness is the best way to cope and deal with the hurt caused by violence in Jamaica and would be the first step for persons to be open about their feelings and resolve any conflict which may arise.

 By Alexandra Daley